icgam/Easify.Templates/src/content/api/README.md

 ## Dependencies

-Dependency list should be relfected here.
+Dependency list should be reflected here.

 ## Configurations

 The set of configurations such as connection to the database etc should be defined here.

 ## How to run

 How to run instructions are coming here